amosyu2000/cyclops/docs/Design/MIS.md

 __Likely Changes__

 - Reduce the number of input parameters to the instantiation of the Threaded_Video_Writing class.
 These inputs will be replaced by fixed parameters which are deemed most suitable.
+  - This change was implemented
+- Implement hardware accelerated video encoding.
+  - This will likely enable higher resolution video capture
+  - This change has not yet been implemented

 __Unlikely Changes__

 - Change the camera being used from a USB web-camera to the Raspberry Pi Camera Module.
   - Subsequently, a large portion of the code for the Threaded_Video_Writing class will have to be rewritten.
+  - This change has not yet been implemented

 __Traceability__